Housing Information Sessions

 Lottery #4 – Current Freshmen (0-29 credits) and Eligible Roommates

-For any student planning to pick a lottery number and go through the Housing Lottery I, II, III or IV (to pick a room/ roommate/ suitemate for the Fall 2014 semester), should be advised that a $200.00 Housing deposit MUST be paid in full to the SFS office no later than 4:00pm on March 26th, you must be in good standing with SFS and your immunization records must be up-to-date with the Health Center.
+For any student planning to pick a lottery number and go through the Housing Lottery I, II, III or IV (to pick a room/roommate/suitemate for the Fall 2017 semester), should be advised that a $200.00 Housing Deposit MUST be paid in full to the SFS office no later than 4:00pm on April 5, you must be in good standing with SFS and your immunization records must be up-to-date with the Health Center.
 The Housing Agreement must be picked up, signed and turned in on the night of the Lottery in order to choose a room.

 FAQ’s REGARDING THE HOUSING LOTTERY